Lifting Society to Greater Heights

 Riley Lectures.
 RMF collaborates with the American Association for the Advancement of Science (AAAS) and the World Food Prize Foundation to present an annual Charles Valentine Riley Memorial Lecture in Washington, DC.
 The 2012 AAAS Riley Lecture was presented by Rob Horsch, Deputy Director for Research & Development, Bill & Melinda Gates Foundation, on June 14 in Washington, DC.
 Proceedings here.
 The 2011 Lecture was presented by Pamela C. Roland, Professor of Plant Pathology, University of California, Davis, on “Tomorrow’s Table: Organic Farming, Genetics and the Future of Food”.
 Proceedings here.
 The 2010 Lecture was presented by Roger Beachy, then Director of USDA’s National Institute of Food and Agriculture, on “Agricultural Research: Changing of the Guard, Guarding the Change.”
 Proceedings here.

-The 2013 AAAS Riley Lecture and Reception will be held on June 25, at the AAAS headquarters in Washington, DC.
-The lecture on “Food, Feed and Fuel from Crops under Global Atmospheric Change: Could we have it all in 2030? “ will be presented by Dr. Stephen P. Long, Gutgesell Endowed University Professor of Plant Biology and Crop Sciences University of Illinois, and will be followed by a distinguished response panel representing agricultural production, agribusiness, and other research interests.
-For additional information and registration information as it becomes available see http://www.aaas.org/go/riley/.
+The 2013 AAAS Riley Lecture and Reception was held on June 25, at the AAAS headquarters in Washington, DC.
+The lecture on "Food, Feed and Fuel from Crops under Global Atmospheric Change: Could we have it all in 2030? " was presented by Dr. Stephen P. Long, Gutgesell Endowed University Professor of Plant Biology and Crop Sciences University of Illinois, and was followed by a distinguished response panel representing agricultural production, agribusiness, and other research interests.
+The proceedings for the lecture are now available on line at http://www.aaas.org/go/riley/.